bburwinkel0721/Desmos_Data_ETL/README.md

-# Desmos Assessment CSV Transformer
+# Desmos Assessment CSV ETL

 This Jupyter notebook is designed to transform CSV files exported from Desmos assessments into a cleaner format, making it easier for further analysis and processing in various spreadsheet software.